MeIorito/MARCPRIV/README.md

 MARC uses Photogrammetry to scan objects.
 The object spins on a turntable while the camera makes pictures from different heights and angles.
 These pictures are then put in software that creates a 3D model.
 And finaly are cleaned by real people.
 Keyframes are the combination of height and angle for a position.
 There can be an unlimited amount of keyframes, wich can be cycled through for a perfect 360 view of an object.
 (In this case a curly fry)

-See [here](https://github.com/MeIorito/MARCPRIV/blob/f18d6a332a76eb8f18d45768995e26d3b8c86d63/explenation.md) for the explenation file for more in depth explenation.

 Here are some pictures of MARC:

 ![MARC picture](./readmePics/marcPic1.jpeg)